savonrb/httpi/README.md

 Conventions
 -----------

+Adapters should follow certain conventions.

+#### Naming

+Adapter libraries should follow the Rubygems naming convention for gems based on other gems.
+They should start with `httpi` followed by the name of the client library, separated by dashes.

+Some examples are:

+* httpi-net-http
+* httpi-httpclient
+* httpi-curb

+#### Versioning

 HTTPI uses [Semantic Versioning](http://semver.org) to provide a stable API.

 Adapters should follow the major version of the HTTPI interface.
 For example, every 1.x.x version